 But Nutschell’s love for all things writing doesn’t end there.
 Currently, she is the Program Manager for UCLA Extension Writers’ Program.

 Nutschell’s experiences have turned her into a detail-oriented, organized planner, and she uses these skills to teach and facilitate workshops and critique sessions for CBW-LA.
 She is also an active member of the blogging community.
 She shares writing tips, techniques and reports on various writing events at www.thewritingnut.com and on Twitter @nutschell.

-A Jane-of-all-Trades, Nutschell’s interests include photography, traveling, sketching, playing the guitar and drums, playing basketball, badminton, billiards and singing in the shower.
-She can be a toughie as shown by her current ranking as Brown 2 Belt in the Filipino martial art of Escrima.
+A Jane-of-all-Trades, Nutschell’s interests include photography, traveling, sketching, playing the guitar, ukulele, and drums, playing basketball, badminton, billiards and singing in the shower.
+She can be a toughie as shown by her current ranking as a Black Belt in the Filipino martial art of Escrima.
 But mostly, Nutschell is a softie who enjoys watching funny cat videos and baking yummy desserts.

 Tiffani Barth was born and raised in upstate NY.
 The second of seven children (5 boys, 2 girls), she had a built-in audience for endless bedtime stories, and probably the most motivating family fan base one could ask for.
 Now, six manuscripts later, she is ready to share her stories with the world.

 Alana Garrigues is a freelance journalist and creative nonfiction author.
 Originally from the bookish mecca of Portland, Oregon, she now lives the sunshine life in Redondo Beach, California, where she writes for the local newspaper and raises identical twin girls with her husband.